 PrintEx enables the administrator to perform printer specific customizations of the print data.
-Therefore it's possible in the context of the definition of PrintEx printer models to define special prefix and postfix data which will be merged into the print data stream by PrintEx.
+Therefore, it's possible in the context of the definition of PrintEx printer models to define special prefix and postfix data which will be merged into the print data stream by PrintEx.
 Additionally it's possible to replace defined character sequences in the print data stream.
-Thus print data can be prepared for special printer hardware - without programming - through the inclusion of hardware dependent PCL or Postscript commands.
+Thus, print data can be prepared for special printer hardware - without programming - through the inclusion of hardware dependent PCL or Postscript commands.
 This makes it easy e. g. to choose the output tray, the orientation of the print page or to activate duplex printing.

-Integration with the HostDrive from XPS
+Integration with HostDrive from XPS

 The possibility to integrate PrintEx with HostDrive, an enterprise data bus from XPS, offers a great potential for fully automated further processing and distribution of mainframe print documents.
 E. g. these can be stored on network drives or on IBM iSeries machines, or can be exchanged with a SAP installation via Java Messaging Services (JMS).